What is Citriodiol®?

 Citriodiol® was developed more than 20 years ago when one of Citrefine’s founders, Dr Paul Clarke, a specialist in tropical medicine, recognized the need for an effective and natural option to protect against the increasing threat of vector borne disease.
 His primary concern was finding a low-toxicity alternative to DEET with efficacy rigorous enough to protect against Malaria.
 Through a multitude of clinical laboratory and field trials, Dr Clarke proved that Citriodiol® readily met this need, and it is now used to prevent the spread of Dengue fever, West Nile virus and Lyme disease, and more recently to protect against Chikungunya and Zika viruses.

 Citriodiol®’s efficacy is its greatest asset, but the good news for people concerned about the environment – or just their sporting equipment – is that Citriodiol® provides a great alternative to synthetic repellents.
 It readily biodegrades, is sourced entirely from an essential oil, and unlike DEET, has no plasticizing effect.
 This lemon-scented active ingredient is made from Eucalyptus citriodora oil through a simple process that is environmentally sustainable.
 Citriodiol®’s credibility as a repellent is unmatched by any other naturally sourced active ingredients and top entomologists refer to its efficacy as comparable or superior to synthetic active ingredients.
-As a regulated substance, Citriodiol®’s safe toxicity and environmental profile is confirmed by strict regulatory review and approval in numerous markets, such as the US, Australia, Canada and various EU Member States.
+As a regulated substance, Citriodiol®’s safe toxicity and environmental profile is confirmed by strict regulatory review and approval in numerous markets, such as the US, Australia, Canada and European Union.

 Benefiting our Planet